-Michael Holecek is a litigation associate in the Los Angeles office of Gibson, Dunn & Crutcher, where his practice focuses on complex commercial litigation, class actions, labor and employment law, and data privacy—both in the trial court and on appeal.
-He has first-chair trial experience and has successfully tried to verdict both jury and bench trials.
-He has also argued numerous appeals to the California Court of Appeal, including Rodriquez v.
-Menjivar, 243 Cal.
-App.
-4th 816 (2015), and Jaime G. v.
-H.L., 25 Cal.
-App.
-5th 794 (2018), in which he obtained complete reversals of adverse trial court rulings for his client, in published opinions.
-He has also authored articles on appellate procedure, civil discovery, corporate appraisal actions, data privacy, and bad-faith insurance litigation.
+Michael Holecek is a litigation partner in the Los Angeles office of Gibson, Dunn & Crutcher, where his practice focuses on complex commercial litigation, class actions, labor and employment law, and data privacy—both in the trial court and on appeal.
+Mr. Holecek has first-chair trial experience and has successfully tried to verdict both jury and bench trials, he has served as lead arbitration counsel, and he has presented oral argument in numerous appeals.
+Mr. Holecek has also authored articles on appellate procedure, civil discovery, corporate appraisal actions, data privacy, and bad-faith insurance litigation.

 - Daimler AG v.
 Bauman (U.S. Supreme Court 2014): Unanimous decision reversing the Ninth Circuit and holding that it violates due process to exercise general personal jurisdiction over a foreign corporation based on the in-State activities of a corporate subsidiary.

 - ev3 Inc. v.
 Lesh (Delaware Supreme Court 2014): Unanimous decision ordering a new trial and reversing the jury’s $250 million verdict against our client in breach-of-contract action.

 - In re DFC Appraisal Action (Delaware Supreme Court 2017): Unanimous decision reversing Court of Chancery’s appraisal valuation in high-profile merger-and-acquisition case.

 - Williams, et al. v.
 Yamaha Motor Co., U.S.A.
 (9th Cir.
 2017): Unanimous decision affirming dismissal of a consolidated nationwide class-action lawsuit brought by dozens of plaintiffs alleging fraud and concealment claims under numerous consumer protection and warranty laws.
 Mr. Holecek represented Yamaha in both the district court and the Ninth Circuit.

 - Helped secure complete reversal in the California Court of Appeal of summary judgment and an attorneys’ fee award worth nearly $70 million, in a cross-border dispute involving the children of a Hong Kong billionaire.